lbrandy/lbrandy.ruhoh.com/_posts/you-cant-beat-a-good-compile.md

       out[i] += filter[j] * in[i+j];
   }
 }
 </pre>

 To the inexperienced, it might be bewildering why the optimizing compiler would generate 5 store instructions for <code>out[i]=</code> in the inner loop.
 Why wouldn't it just accumulate the answer in a register, and then store only the final result?
 The answer is: aliasing.
 The problem here is that compiler cannot assume that the pointers <code>*in</code> and <code>*out</code> are disjoint.
 It must store the result into <code>out[i]</code> each iteration because <code>out[i]</code> may be <code>in[i+j]</code> in the next iteration of the inner loop.
 With a bit of thought, it becomes clear how this code requires these stores to be correct in cases like <code>*out</code> pointing one float ahead of <code>*in</code>.

 Another hard-learned tidbit: wasteful store instructions are terrible because stores can be incredibly expensive (far worse than an extra add or multiply).

 <h3>Fixing it with restricted pointers</h3>

-There are several ways to fix this problem, but in the spirit of teaching the art of optimization, I'll go with the use of the <code>__restrict__</code> qualifier (this is a gcc directive, but most compilers have some support for restricted pointers). [<a href="http://lbrandy.com/blog/2010/06/you-cant-beat-a-good-compile/#comment-26448">note from comments</a>: restricted pointers are part of the C99 standard now using the keyword <code>restrict</code>. ].
+There are several ways to fix this problem, but in the spirit of teaching the art of optimization, I'll go with the use of the <code>__restrict__</code> qualifier (this is a gcc directive, but most compilers have some support for restricted pointers).
 The only change I made is to add <code>__restrict__</code> to the function declaration:

 <pre>
 void naive_restrict(float *__restrict__ in, float *__restrict__ out)
 {